dyllamt/emmpy/README.md

 # emmpy
 A Python implementation of the effective mass model (EMM).
-The EMM can be used to model the experimental Seebeck coefficient and conductivity of semiconductors using the Boltzmann transport framework.
+The EMM is usefull for modeling the experimental Seebeck coefficient and conductivity of semiconductors.
+This implementation uses the notation used in https://www.nature.com/articles/nmat4784.